HKDngIT/LearningCSharp/README.md

 ![impedance](/Images/01Imp.jpg)
 ![impedance](/Images/02Imp.jpg)
-- Due to the structure of the program I have to start to input the complex from the outermost components - the two capacitors and resistor.
+- Due to the structure of the program I have to start from the outermost components - the two capacitors and resistor.
 - The nano toggle button for the capacitor and kilo toggle button for the resistor works as inteded
 - After further input of the inductor and last resistor the programs is in the state of the UI screenshot as shown further above
 - The right values can be validated with the results